on landscape The online magazine for landscape photographers

 This week we’re featuring Michael Paynton, a Hertfordshire based photographer who has been working backwards through the camera timeline, starting with a Fuji Digital and ending on with a Mamiya twin lens reflex.

-In most photographers lives there are ‘epiphanic’ moments where things become clear, or new directions are formed.
+Michael Paynton 1In most photographers lives there are 'epiphanic’ moments where things become clear, or new directions are formed.
 What were your two main moments and how did they change your photography?

-A short while later I purchased a Minolta Dynax 7 with a standard 24-105mm lens and a couple of rolls of Velvia 50 and I haven’t looked back!
-I think it was the tangible element of holding a transparency and being amazed by the colour fidelity and almost 3D feel when I first viewed those early efforts on my light box.
+A short while later I purchased a Minolta Dynax 7 with a standard 24-105mm lens and a couple of rolls of Velvia 50 and I haven't looked back!
+I think it was the tangible element of holding a transparency and being amazed by the colour fidelity and almost 3D feel when I first viewed those early efforts on my lightbox.
 That feeling has never diminished.

-More recently it has been the move to the 6×6 square format that is really inspiring me, using a Mamiya TLR camera.
+More recently it has been the move to the 6x6 square format that is really inspiring me, using a Mamiya TLR camera.
 I had debated long and hard with myself about whether it was worth changing from the 645 format with my Bronica.
-My dilema was finally resolved when I had the opportunity to test a “vintage” Mamiya TLR with a 55mm lens and I was blown away by the “feel” and quality of the image produced.
-I am now the proud owner of a Mamiya C330S Pro with 80 and 55mm lens and hopefully my photography has improved as a result.
+My dilemma was finally resolved when I had the opportunity to test a "vintage" Mamiya TLR with a 55mm lens and I was blown away by the "feel" and quality of the image produced.
+I am now the proud owner of a Mamiya C330S Pro with 80 and 55mm lens and hopefully, my photography has improved as a result.

-You only started photography in the last five or six years, what started you off? (ignore this if it’s answered the in the last question.)
+Michael Paynton 3You only started photography in the last five or six years, what started you off? (ignore this if it’s answered the in the last question.)

 I was inspired to explore landscape photography after viewing the work of a very good friend of mine, Stoo Batchelor.
 Stoo has been a traditional Black and White landscape photographer for many years but I had never really paid much attention to his photography until I had a chance to view his work and I was hugely impressed.
 I knew I didn’t want to venture down the Black and White route but wondered what I could achieve in colour, hence the seeds were sown.